quimifyapp/organic/README.md

 ## Overview

-Quimify Organic is a high-school level organic nomenclature module in [Quimify](https://quimify.com/).
+Quimify Organic is a high-school level organic nomenclature module used in [Quimify](https://quimify.com/).
 It provides name-to-structure and structure-to-name conversion tools, currently supporting Spanish.

 ## Usage Examples